ankitakanoji10/Gmeet-clone/README.md

 # Gmeet-clone
-The GMeet Clone project is a web-based application developed using Node.js,Express.js,  socket.io, and WebRTC technologies.
+The GMeet Clone project is a web-based video conferencing application with real-time video and chat feature developed using Node.js, Express.js,  Socket.io, and WebRTC.

 ## Features
 * Create unique meeting links, people with meeting link or unique meeting code that is generated using **uuid** can join the meeting room.